-Also, by placing faith in this higher-SELF and seeking answers from it, we begin to receive clearer indications as to when we are truly doing actions that benefit our higher purpose.
-Begin asking, when uncertain, which action to take.
-“Which one of these options best aligns with my highest good or higher purpose?”
+Also, by placing faith in our higher-SELF and seeking answers from it, we begin to receive clearer indications as to when we are truly doing actions that benefit our higher purpose.
+We can begin this process by asking when unsure of which action to take, “Which one of these options best aligns with my highest good or higher purpose?”
 Wait for an answer, and when received, act upon it!
 Intuition is like a muscle in this respect- the more often it is used, it stronger it will become.

 Silence is an integral part of the above methods of attaining greater SELF-awareness.
 Sadly, however, it is becoming an increasingly rare aspect of the average person’s daily experiences.
 We are almost constantly polluted with noise and distractions which severely obstruct our ability to focus on what we are thinking and feeling.

-By being constantly tuned into the latest news, weather, gossip, video games, TV show, texting, organizing, scheduling, etc. there is the avoidance of the ever-important ‘SELF.’
+By being always tuned into the latest news, weather, gossip, social media, video games, TV show, texting, organizing, scheduling, etc. there is the avoidance of the ever-important ‘SELF.’
 It is self-knowledge that connects us to the environment we are in and allows us to have a deeper and more meaningful experience with life through our heart, instead of the busy distracted mind.

 “The quieter you become the more you are able to hear.”
 Rumi

-For many, these distractions are a way of avoiding dealing with their sources of anxiety, frustrations, and fears that lie under the surface of their daily existence.
+For many, these distractions are a way of avoiding dealing with their sources of anxiety, frustrations, and fears, all of which lie under the surface of their daily existence.
 As truth is avoided, ignorance remains.

 Boredom and loneliness are what the younger generations associate with those who are not connected with the latest technological gadget that is designed to engage their limited senses and keep them from seeing above the screen to a life greater than the ‘latest entertainment’ on offer.
 However, a deep and meaningful life experience cannot be found outside of SELF.